NikolaKostadinov01/Building-AI-My-AI-Idea-/README.md

 **[Course page](https://buildingai.elementsofai.com/)**

 ## Summary
-**Chiron** is an advanced bio-medical, and health hazard surveillance system powered by artificial intelligence, designed to enable early detection and rapid response to emerging public health threats.
+<p align="justify">*Chiron is an advanced bio-medical, and health hazard surveillance system powered by artificial intelligence, designed to enable early detection and rapid response to emerging public health threats.
 By integrating sophisticated data analytics and machine learning algorithms, **Chiron** provides actionable insights to healthcare professionals and security agencies, thereby enhancing medical care, preparedness and response capabilities.

 ![](0.jpg)

 ## Background
-In an increasingly interconnected global environment, the threat posed by infectious diseases and bioterrorism necessitates proactive surveillance and intervention measures.
-Traditional surveillance methods often struggle to cope with the scale and complexity of modern health threats, resulting in significant delays in detection and response. **Chiron** addresses these limitations by leveraging AI to analyze diverse data sources and identify potential health threats in real-time.
+<p align="justify">In an increasingly interconnected global environment, the threat posed by infectious diseases and bioterrorism necessitates proactive surveillance and intervention measures.
+Traditional surveillance methods often struggle to cope with the scale and complexity of modern health threats, resulting in significant delays in detection and response. *Chiron addresses these limitations by leveraging AI to analyze diverse data sources and identify potential health threats in real-time.
 The critical importance of this issue is underscored by the recent COVID-19 pandemic and the persistent risk of bioterrorism incidents.

 ![](6.png)

 ## How is it used?
 (Application)

-**Chiron** serves as a pivotal tool for public health agencies, medical institutions, and security organizations, providing continuous monitoring and alerting capabilities.
+<p align="justify">*Chiron serves as a pivotal tool for public health agencies, medical institutions, and security organizations, providing continuous monitoring and alerting capabilities.
 Healthcare professionals, epidemiologists, and security analysts utilize **Chiron** to analyze data from various sources, including healthcare records, laboratory results, environmental sensors, and global disease surveillance networks.
 The system operates seamlessly across diverse environments, facilitating timely response and containment efforts in the face of emerging health threats.

 ![](2.png)